 What if we told you that mistakes like that, human errors, can be caught, and crashes prevented by a technology that was supposed to be in place by now.
 Congress mandated that most of the country’s major railroads install the technology by 2015.
 In a complex arrangement, Congress extended that deadline first to 2018 and now again to 2020.
 The major railroads—including CSX and Amtrak—each own miles of their own tracks, and their trains ride on each other’s tracks.
 To make matters more complicated, they’re installing different PTC systems and have to make them compatible with the other companies that ride on their tracks.
 They’ve also been stymied by software and equipment challenges and regulatory hurdles.
 As of today, only 10% of the mandated railroads have fully implemented PTC.

-This is inaccurate, an oversimplification.
-PTC implementation is a highly complex, two-tiered process that, when done, represents an investment of up to $15 billion.
+This is extremely inaccurate, an oversimplification.
+PTC implementation is a highly complex, two-tiered process—mandated by an act of Congress—that, when done, will represent an investment upwards of $15 billion.

 According to a Feb.
 15 Federal Railroad Administration status update regarding railroads’ self-reported progress toward full PTC implementation (which would have been issued sooner, had President Trump not shut the government down over his fixation on a border wall), all required railroads either met the Dec.
 31, 2018 interim deadline for fully implementing PTC systems, or submitted requests demonstrating they met or exceeded the statutory criteria for an alternative schedule provided for by law, permitting up to two additional years, to Dec.
 31, 2020, to complete full implementation.